Get new exclusive access to healthcare business reports & breaking news

 Best Heart Monitor for Value

-It tracks 6 advanced metrics — vertical ration, stride length, ground contact balance, ground contact time, oscillation and cadence.
+It tracks 6 advanced metrics — vertical ratio, stride length, ground contact balance, ground contact time, oscillation, and cadence.

 Gather 6 advanced activity stats when used in conjunction with a compatible fitness tracker

 It is stylish and quite comfortable to wear